Bug report #17185

 I do a whatever editing operation, then before any save I discard it.
 Is not correct that after discarding any unsaved change I have lost data.

-#15 Updated by Luigi Pirelli about 7 years ago
+#15 Updated by Luigi Pirelli over 7 years ago

 Jürgen Fischer wrote: